top of page

 Lord Hothfield by Spy in Vanity Fair 17 Aug 1889.

-The 'Lord' in this instance was not Earl Russell, but the Liberal peer Lord Hothfield (1844-1926) who had served in Gladstone's short-lived 1886 administration as Lord-in-waiting - the House of Lords equivalent of a government whip.
-Hothfield had received his first letter from the blackmailer in February 1888 and, like Frank, had not responded.
-But when the extortionist attempted to involve Lady Hothfield in the scam, the peer was so incensed that he engaged society solicitor Sir George Lewis to investigate and subsequently handed over all the correspondence and Lewis's findings to Truth proprietor, Henry Labouchere, to do with what he would.
+The 'Lord' in this instance was not Earl Russell, but Lord Hothfield (1844-1926), a Liberal peer who had served in Gladstone's short-lived 1886 administration as Lord-in-waiting - the House of Lords equivalent of a government whip.
+Hothfield had received a letter in February 1888 and, like Frank, had not responded.
+But when the extortionist had attempted to involve Hothfield's wife in the scam, the peer had been so incensed that he'd engaged society solicitor Sir George Lewis to investigate and had subsequently handed all the correspondence and Lewis's findings over to Truth proprietor, Henry Labouchere, to do with what he would.

 Henry Labouchere by Ape in Vanity Fair, 7 Nov 1874

 Investigative journalism was then in its infancy and Truth's speciality was exposing fraud.
-Lewis's detectives had discovered the identity of the blackmailer and Labouchere was only too happy to reveal that the man was 60-year-old Maitland Francis Morland, a private tutor who lived in Oxford at 23 St John Street with his wife, Ruth, and two daughters.
-The article concerning Morland's antics was penned by 'Scrutator', extended over three columns and quoted Morland's letters to Lord Hothfield in full.
+Lewis's detectives had discovered the identity of the blackmailer and Labouchere was only too happy to reveal that the man was one Maitland Francis Morland, a 60-year-old private tutor who lived in Oxford at 23 St John Street with his wife, Ruth, and two daughters.
+Truth's 'Scrutator' filled three columns with his exploits, quoting Morland's letters to Lord Hothfield in full.

 The Scam

-When Lord Hothfield did not materialise, a second letter was sent saying that 'Ruth' was sorry to have missed him and admonishing him for not telling her he was coming!
-She wrote that she had now paid all her debts but, hearing that Hothfield had attributes and desires that Truth described as 'unfit for publication', she would still like to see him.
+When Lord Hothfield did not materialise, a second letter was sent which suggested quite the opposite: 'Ruth' wrote that she was sorry to have missed him.
+Playfully, she admonished him for not telling her he was coming!
+She told him that her debts had all been settled but, hearing that Hothfield had attributes and desires that Truth described as 'unfit for publication', she would still like to see him.
 'Do not show this to anyone,' she concluded, 'but come, and love me.'

 Still, Hothfield did not bite.
-So Morland wrote to him under his own name advising him that he would shortly bring an action against him in the Queen's Bench to recover a debt of £70 - £50 which Morland said he had leant to the young widow on Hothfield's behalf, along with £20 costs.
+So Morland wrote to him a third time, this time under his own name, advising him that he would shortly bring an action against Hothfield in the Queen's Bench to recover a debt of £70 - £50 which Morland claimed to have leant to the young widow on Hothfield's behalf and £20 costs.
 'Will your lordship allow me to serve the writ quietly upon you in London, or elsewhere, since, if you do, no one will know,' he wrote.
-When still Lord Hothfield did not reply Morland sent the aforementioned letter to Lady Hothfield that so incensed her husband, asking her to arbitrate between them.
-Hothfield engaged Lewis whose detectives travelled to Oxford and quickly ascertained that 'Ruth Maitland' and Maitland Morland were one and the same person and 23 St John Street and 23 Alfred Street one and the same address - a house that wrapped around the corner of the two neighbouring streets.
+When still Lord Hothfield did not reply, Morland wrote the aforementioned letter to Lady Hothfield that so incensed her husband, asking her to arbitrate between them.
+Hothfield engaged Lewis whose detectives travelled to Oxford and quickly ascertained that 'Ruth Maitland' and Maitland Morland were one and the same person and 23 St John Street and 23 Alfred Street one and the same address: a house that wrapped around the corner of the two neighbouring streets.

 There was no doubt, wrote Scrutator, that these letters were 'pure fabrication' and that 'this is no isolated case'.
 He called on the university authorities to put an end to their association with Morland and the Public Prosecutor to take action.